mefernandez/temply/README.md

 There are many good sites devoted to templates, notably [Theme Forest](http://themeforest.net/).

 Pick one, and let Temply breathe life into it.

+## Getting started

+:children_crossing: *Work in progress*

+## See it live

+Go to Temply's live demo and see it in action.
+Don't forget to check out Temply's performance page.

+:children_crossing: *Work in progress*

+## Get involved!

+Fork this repo.
+Create pull requests.
+Open new issues.
+Contact me.
+You are welcome.